 Crossroads Fitness Blog

 You’ve decided to get into shape.
-It won’t be easy and there’ll be days you just don’t feel like working out.
-Do you want to know a secret to a successful plan?
+It won’t be easy, and there’ll be days you just don’t feel like working out.
+Want to know the secret to a successful plan?
 Work out with a friend.

 Here are five reasons you’ll enjoy more success getting in shape when you do it with a friend:

-Accountability: A friend will help you get going and stay consistent.
-No more lame excuses why you can’t workout.
+Accountability: A friend will help you get going and keep exercising on a consistent basis.
+No more lame excuses why you can’t work out.
 A good friend knows all your excuses, and they won’t work.
 This is why people who participate in group exercise have more consistent workout routines.

-Motivation: A friend can offer words of encouragement to keep you going.
+Motivation: A friend can offer encouragement to keep you going.
 If losing weight is a key goal, you could encounter times where you become frustrated and want to quit.
 An exercise buddy will help put things in perspective.
-There might be times when you just aren’t feeling up to working out, and they can help pump up your enthusiasm and Quick read more or view full article remind you why you’re doing this.
+There might be times when you just aren’t feeling up to working out, and they can help Quick read more or view full article pump up your enthusiasm and remind you why you’re doing this.

 Sharing information: As they say, two heads are better than one.
 Think of how many more things you could learn.
 Maybe it’s a new exercise class, fitness tips or healthy recipes.
 Share music that inspires you.
 Your friend also can serve as a sounding board.
 Talk about what’s working and how you might benefit.

 Fun: Working out with a friend offers a lot more fun than working out alone.
-It can be a time to work hard, catch up on each other’s lives and be silly and laugh together.
-Exercise might not always be fun, but when you combine the social aspect, you open up a whole new world.
+It can be a time to work hard, catch up on each other’s lives and even get silly and laugh together.
+Exercise might not always be fun.
+But when you combine the social aspect, you open up a whole new world.

 Pick whoever you want for your exercise buddy just as long as they’ll make you a better person.
 Choose a person you want to be around and who has your best interests at heart.
 Then prepare to share in the challenges and successes.Read Less